IonCaza/resume/README.md

 ## Purpose

-* To gain exposure and job opportunities in IT and Tech
+* To gain exposure and job opportunities in Technology and Management.

-## To Do

-* Add print to pdf
-* Extract all labels and text into .json for future internationalization
-* Add contact component with schema.org
-* Add skills component
-* Add education component
-* Create tracking viewer NavBar on Experience
-* Integrate recommendations from LinkedIn
-* Transition local data to mongoDB
-* Look into enzyme
-* Consider .env
-* Consider adding Service Worker
-* Clean up paths.js
-* Fix overlap in Appbar over LeftNav when resizing

 ## Stack